corpzbrideee02/corpzbrideee02/README.md

 I am an aspiring Software Developer/Full Stack Developer adept at solving complex problems and building software applications.
 Also, I am passionate about learning other programming languages and technologies.

-I have had experience and excellent academic credentials in:
+I have experience and excellent academic credentials in:
 * Full-Stack Web Development
 * Desktop Application Development
 * Mobile Application Development